 Cooking Use: Poblanos have thick walls so they hold up well to cooking.
 The mild flavor of this type of pepper makes them easy to chop up and throw into a salsa or use as topping, like we do in our Laredo Chicken and Shrimp dish.

-Taste profile: Flavorful and sweet, most shisitos are very mild, but there’s a catch – one in every 10-20 peppers will surprise you with a kick of spice, though still much more mild than even the weakest jalapeno.
+Taste profile: Flavorful and sweet, most shishitos are very mild, but there’s a catch – one in every 10-20 peppers will surprise you with a kick of spice, though still much more mild than even the weakest jalapeño.

-Cooking Use: Perfect for a cocktail party, shisito peppers make a great finger food: Toss them lightly in olive oil and cook in a hot skillet, or throw on the grill turning frequently until peppers are blistered.
+Cooking Use: Perfect for a cocktail party, shishito peppers make a great finger food: Toss them lightly in olive oil and cook in a hot skillet, or throw on the grill turning frequently until peppers are blistered.
 Sprinkle with sea salt and serve whole.

 Taste profile: Tangy, sweet, and spicy

 Cooking Use: This type of pepper is commonly dried and used in mole sauces, but they can be rehydrated and blended into soups and chiles, or pulverized in a food processor and sprinkled over fresh mango or pineapple slices for a sweet and spicy treat.